 Businesses that have to deal with cyber-attacks also usually experience the costs associated with repairing affected networks, devices, and systems.

-Damage of Business’s Reputation
+Damage to Business’s Reputation

 - Loss of potential clients